Wittgenstein’s hut (restored) in Skjolden, Norway

 Wittgenstein’s Private Notebooks 1914-1916

-By analyzing his notebooks, Perloff can even show that Wittgenstein's most famous analytical claim has roots in one of his earlier religious observations.
-In the most widely cited line of the Tractatus, he says, "Of what one cannot speak, of that one must be silent."
-But during the war, he first scribbled in his notebook, "To believe in a God means to see that the facts of the world are not the end of the matter."
-And then on the opposite page: "But the connection will have been made!
-What cannot be said, cannot be said!"
+Perloff’s analysis demonstrates how Wittgenstein’s celebrated analytical statement originated in earlier spiritual reflections.
+His most quoted line from the Tractatus reads: “Of what one cannot speak, of that one must be silent.”
+Yet wartime notebooks contain an earlier formulation: “To believe in a God means to see that the facts of the world are not the end of the matter,” followed by “But the connection will have been made!
+What cannot be said, cannot be said!”